lisafeets/product_portfolio/README.md

 * **Projects** The projects you've worked.
 Each project will have its own page highlighting your role, project execution, challenges and achievements.

-Find more information on creating content for your portfolio in the "Create your product manager portfolio website" [blog post]().
+Find more information on creating content for your portfolio check out the medium [blog post](https://medium.com/@lisafeets/5827777779a9).

 # Personalizing your portfolio